No, Never Alone week 11

 MY THOUGHTS

-Journal Your Thoughts Here:
+Journal Your Thoughts Here and ask:

 As we enter into the final week of learning what it means to be empowered by The Holy Spirit, let’s consider ways in which we can take time out of our week to commune with God on a deeper level.
 Not a superficial, scratch-the-surface knowledge, but on a level where we seek and welcome Him into the deepest recesses of our heart…especially into a broken heart.